 There is no such thing as being too careful with children and guns.
 Never assume that simply because a toddler may lack finger strength, they can't pull the trigger.
 A child's thumb has twice the strength of the other fingers.
 When a toddler's thumb "pushes" against a trigger, invariably the barrel of the gun is pointing directly at the child's face.
 NEVER leave a firearm lying around the house.
-Please refer to Page 40 for more specific information regarding safe storage laws regarding children.
+Please refer to Pages 29 and 30 for more information regarding safe storage and methods of childproofing your handgun.